brettz9/nogin/README.md

     1. Update **docs** for any privilege additions/config
     1. **Hierarchical** groups and roles?
     1. Use within **authentication**
+    1. Need to remember to **handle case of users added before privilege changes**
 1. Make form **name field optional**
 1. **Ajax pagination of users**
 1. Allow **adding to "Set up new account" fields** (based on a schema?)